 Those first views of Laguna 69 may literally take your breath away because this picturesque lake sits at an altitude close to 4,600 m (just over 15,000 ft).
 This picturesque lake is a delight to wander around and there are multiple viewpoints.

 Part of the Huascarán National Park, in the Peruvian Cordillera Blanca. you can visit the Laguna Llanganuco ( as one of the many tours you can take from the cute little town of Huaraz, that many travelers use as a base to explore the spectacular park, is a trip to Laguna Llanganuco.

-In fact there is not much hike involved besides a short walk around the rim of the lagoon.
+In fact, there is not many hikes involved besides a short walk around the rim of the lagoon.